Rainbow Brite and the Star Stealer: Plot

 When Rainbow Brite (Bettina Bush) and her magical horse, Starlite (Andre Stojka), go to Earth to start spring, they meet Stormy (Marissa Mendenhall), another magical girl who controls Winter with her horse, Skydancer (Peter Cullen).
 She, however, does not want to end her winter fun, so Rainbow battles her for control over the season.
 She proves to be no match for Rainbow and Starlite, who outrun her and head off to Earth.
 When they arrive, they meet up with Brian (Scott Menville), the only boy on Earth who can "see" them.

 Once Rainbow tries to start spring, however, her power weakens and Winter remains.
 Brian becomes worried that Spring will never come and senses that all of humanity is losing hope.
 Even Rainbow is confused.
 Reassuring Brian that they will do what they can to return Spring, Rainbow and Starlite return to Rainbowland.

 Rainbow is paid a visit by On-X (Pat Fraley), a strange robotic horse with rockets for legs.
 On-X delivers a message that the leader of Spectra, Orin, has gone missing.
 Rainbow takes the mission to find Orin and later learns that Spectra is dimming as the result of a massive net being woven around its surface.
-The net is being made so that a selfish princess (Rhonda Aldrich), known only as the "Dark Princess", can steal Spectra, "the greatest diamond in all the universe," for herself, and tow it back to her world with her massive spaceship.
+The net is being made so that a selfish princess (Rhonda Aldrich), known only as the "Dark Princess", can steal Spectra, "the greatest diamond in all the universe", for herself, and tow it back to her world with her massive spaceship.
 The native Sprites of Spectra, enslaved by Glitterbots under the princess' control, are being forced to weave the net.
-Now Rainbow must stop the princess' plan before all life on Earth is frozen solid by an endless Winter.
+Rainbow must stop the princess' plan before all life on Earth is frozen solid by an endless Winter.

-Helping Rainbow and Starlite is Krys (David Mendenhall), a boy from Spectra who believes he can take on the princess and save his home world by himself without the help of a "dumb girl."
+Helping Rainbow and Starlite is Krys (David Mendenhall), a boy from Spectra who believes he can take on the princess and save his home world by himself without the help of a "dumb girl".
 When they meet Orin, he tries to make them work together to stop the princess.
 He tells them that they can only destroy her by combining their own powers against her.